Fouad-E/spa-react-site-example/README.md

 ## Available Scripts

-Before running the project, you need install all dependencies and all library :
+Before running the project, you need install all dependencies and all library in the project directory:

 ### `npm install`